alvr-org/ALVR/wiki/Troubleshooting.md

 First make sure that SteamVR (more specifically, vrserver.exe) is allowed incoming connections (UDP, port 9944) in your firewall.
 You can also try disabling your firewall for testing, but you keep it disabled to use ALVR.

 You can try restarting ALVR on both the headset and the PC.
-On the headset, when connecting, you should see the view lagging behind when you turn your head (it drops below 1 fps), this means the headset is getting a response from the server when connecting and is waiting for the video stream to start.
+On the headset, when connecting, you should see the view lagging behind when you turn your head (it drops below 1 fps), this means the headset is getting a response from the streamer when connecting and is waiting for the video stream to start.
 If you get no lag in the headset, response from the PC isn't reaching the headset.

 ## Common performance-related problems